coderefinery/reproducible-research/content/environments.md

 Imagine if you didn't have to install things yourself, but instead you could get a computer with the exact software for a task pre-installed?
 Containers effectively do that, with various advantages and disadvantages.
-They are **like an entire operating system with software installed, all in one file**,
+They are **like an entire operating system with software installed, all in one file**.

 ```{figure} img/docker_meme.jpg
 :alt: He said, then we will ship your machine.
 And that's how Docker was born.